Momentum-Team-17/course/phase3-fe/file-upload.md

 The HTTP method for the request could be a POST, PUT, or PATCH, depending on how the backend implements the endpoint.
 The example below is an update to an existing record; notice that we are using the PATCH method.

-This request includes only the file itself and no JSON; notice that the file is in the second position as an argument to `axios.patch()` as the body of the request.
-We must set the Content-Disposition header, which required by the server to handle the binary file attachment, in addition to the Authorization and Content-Type headers.
+This request includes only the file itself and no JSON.

+👉 Notice that the file is in the second position as an argument to `axios.patch()` as the body of the request.

+We must set the `Content-Disposition` header, which is required by the server to handle the binary file attachment, in addition to the `Authorization` and `Content-Type` headers.

 ```js
 axios.patch(url, file, {